The Biggest Loser season 5: Week 8

 Alison announces that the contestants will face their biggest challenge yet and are going home for the week.
 It is up to them to stick to their diets and continue their workouts on their own.

 Later, the trainers are also informed about the contestants going home this week.
 Both discuss what the contestants need to do in order to pass this challenge, and they will call each contestant on the phone twice a day to keep them on track.

-The challenges begin right away for every contestant.
-Each person is faced with a welcome home celebration with all their families and friends.
+Each contestant is faced with a welcome home celebration with their families and friends.
 There are tempting foods at the parties but all the contestants seem to do well.

 They are all shown throughout the week doing different things.
 Bernie goes to his favorite bakery with his friends and there is a cupcake that they have named for him.
 Bernie goes so far as to smell it but does not taste it.
 Brittany is shown going out with her friends.
 At a bar, all the girls order drinks and beers while Brittany orders a "water on the rocks."
 Jay goes out to dinner with his family and he is tempted by the meals that his kids are having, but he eats a healthy dinner.
 Roger also goes to dinner with his family and is tempted by French fries but only holds one in his hand and does not eat it.
 He orders a steak and steamed vegetables for dinner.

 Paul is the only contestant who seems to have forgotten what he learned and makes some very unhealthy choices.
 He is shown drinking soda many times and, at a family dinner, he eats many fried chicken wings.

 Some of the contestants are shown exercising as well.
 Maggie goes with her former partner Jenn to her trainer and they work out together.
 Mark and Jay go a gym together and work out very strenuously.
 Dan is shown with his mom, Jackie, playing dodgeball with kids at a youth program they run.
 Dan comments that he and his mom were never able to play with the kids before, and how nice it is to be able to do that now.

 The contestants return to the campus the day before weigh in.
 The Blue Team meets with Bob and they discuss their week.
 All admitted to minor indulgences, but ultimately they did well.
 The Black Team meets with Jillian where they too admit to minor things but nothing too bad.
 Paul gets scolded by Jillian because she was unable to speak with him the whole time.
 He said that he did not know that it was her calling so he did not pick up his phone, but Kelly said that he did know and he chose not to speak to her.
 He apologizes and tells Jillian that he was not so good all week.